piral-samples/sample-piral-ssr/README.md

 The application is essentially split in two parts:

-- A client-side entry point via `src/client/index.tsx`
+- A client-side entry point via `src/client/index.tsx` (effectively used by `src/client/index.html`)
-- A server-side entry point via `src/server/index.tsx` using `src/server/content.tsx`
+- A server-side entry point via `src/server/index.tsx` using `piral-ssr-utils`

 Both parts are using `src/common/app.tsx` for accessing the application.
 The only difference between the client and server is that the latter is just taking care about retrieving a `string`, while the former performs an hydration on the DOM.